 With a long history of caring for the extensive forest canopy in DC, the Urban Forestry group has meticulously assembled data sets and applications to help in their forest management mission and to communicate with a variety of audiences.
 With the introduction of Esri’s ArcGIS Hub technology, there is finally a digital platform perfectly designed to tie all the pieces together into a cohesive story.
 SymGEO was honored to be approached by the Urban Forestry group to help them design, configure and deploy this comprehensive digital solution.

 “SymGEO is a remarkably flexible and responsive company.
 They listen carefully to requirements and deftly blend customer vision with technological capabilities.”

-– Earl Eutsler, DDOT Urban Forestry Administration, Associate Director / State Forester
+– Earl Eutsler, DDOT Urban Forestry Division, Associate Director / State Forester

 The urban forest story begins with a look to the past and introduces the audience to the long history and important role of trees in DC.

 The story then turns to the impressive variety of trees available for public enjoyment and leverages several applications and digital stories that the urban forestry group has already developed.

 The flagship data set of the Urban Forest group is the Public Tree Map which elegantly displays a tremendous amount of current information about the urban tree canopy.
 Links are provided to both the map and the underlying data for the community to use and explore.